echatzidaki/Computer_Pointer_Controller/README.md

 ### Edge Cases

-The application uses the first detected face and ignores anyone else.
+The application uses the first detected face